strpc/dev_environment/README.md

 ---

-The versions, name of containers, ports, passwords and users variables can be edited in the `vars.env` file.
+The versions, name of containers, ports, passwords and users variables can be edited in the `.env` file.

 Dirs for dumps(`*.sql`, `*.sql.gz`, or `*.sh`):